The Red River Gorge Geological Area is a paradise for outdoor enthusiasts of all kinds.

 Red River Gorge Hiking: The Only Time It’s Good to Be In “The Red”!

-We hope you found this list of our favorite trails in the Red River Gorge area helpful in planning your next trip.
+We hope you found this list of best hikes in Red River Gorge area helpful in planning your next trip.
 Did we miss your favorite hike?
-Have any lingering questions?
-Leave us a comment below!
+Have any questions?
+Leave us a comment!